shivsgkashyap/TVSHOW/README.md

-# TV show search app
+# TV Show Search app

 An app where you can search for any TV show and receive a list of shows that have the search input in the title.
 Created with HTML, CSS and Javascript using the TVmaze REST API.